reliv/zf-config-factories/README.md

 Zend Framework Config Factories
 ======
 Factory classes are tedious.
 Factory closures have performance issues.
-Try this module to use factories config arrays instead.
+Try this module to use factory config arrays instead.
+This module is built for high performance and ease of use.

 Example of constructor injection with the service name being the same as its class name:
 ```php